Robotics, Artificial Intelligence, Facility management, Whiz, COVID-19 Tue, Jul 13, '21

 3. Reorient Your Approach to Service

 Multifamily Executive reports that the demographics moving into condos and apartments today are more laser-focused on work.
 As a result, they want to spend free time doing activities they enjoy, not chores.
 Adding apartment amenities meets this trend partway.
-However, multifamily properties can also burden chores by providing more supporting services for their tenants.
+However, multifamily properties can also help alleviate the burden of chores by providing more supporting services for their tenants.
 AvalonBay Communities, for example, is partnering with local providers to help with everything from dog walking to house cleaning to laundry services.

 4. Reprioritize Multifamily Maintenance

 Aging rental units were facing a $45 billion repair backlog according to a 2019 analysis by the Federal Reserve Bank of Philadelphia and PolicyMap.
 Nearly 40% of renters that year lived in housing built before 1970.
 Harvard University’s Joint Center for Housing Studies notes that these older units are more likely to have structural deficiencies, pose health hazards, and lack accessibility features than newer units.
-Following the tragic collapse of the Surfside condominium in Florida, it’s a sure bet that multifamily building maintenance of all types will be under the microscope.

 Now is the time to set aside funds to address repairs and take routine maintenance to the next level.
 Managers that communicate the steps they’re taking to keep multifamily properties clean, healthy, and in good repair may be surprised to find how attractive routine maintenance can be.